landonepps/libeb-ios/README.md

 ### Building

-To build library, run `./src/preconf.sh`
+To build library, run `preconf.sh` in the `src` folder.

-Compiled library will be located at `./src/build/libeb.a`
+Compiled fat library will be located at `src/build/libeb.a`

 Move `libeb.a` to `eb.framework/Versions/A/eb`